 - Regular expressions will match patterns in your logs.
 For example, if you have machines named app01 through app99, you can search for /app[0-2][0-9]/ to narrow the scope of your search to the first 30 nodes in that set.

 - Advanced Boolean can help you look at more than one thing at a time.
-Because we expose the full Lucene query language, you have a huge amount of flexibility available in how you construct your queries.
+Because Loggly exposes the full Lucene query language, you have a huge amount of flexibility available in how you construct your queries.
 Using a combination of () and AND, OR, and NOT, you can construct arbitrarily complex queries that will show you log lines from multiple applications on multiple hosts.

 - Filters show you the number of events for each unique value.
 Clicking on one of them narrows down your result set to the events containing that filter value.
-Furthermore, by showing you all of the structured/semi-structured fields included in your result set at a single glance, you can quickly see what’s included in your dataset and what’s not so you can search by elimination.
+Furthermore, by showing you all of the structured/semi-structured fields included in your result set at a single glance, you can quickly see what is and is not included in your dataset and so you can search by elimination.

-Before we get to the search example, we want to break down a few concepts related to searching in Loggly.
+Before you look at the search example, here are some concepts related to searching in Loggly.

 A search can be framed with four main components: